Sunlighter/GraphicsTerminal/README.md

 `OpenFileDialog`, or you can use `MessageBox.Show`, or you can use your own dialogs.

 Your return type should include an indication of whether the user entered data or canceled the dialog.

+### CheckPendingCloseAsync

+This function checks for the &ldquo;pending close&rdquo; state and returns &ldquo;immediately.&rdquo; The &ldquo;pending close&rdquo; state occurs when the user clicks the window&rsquo;s Close box, but the thread using the terminal is busy and not waiting for an event.
+If there is a pending &ldquo;close,&rdquo; this function clears it and returns a `TE_UserCloseRequest` object, otherwise it returns a `TE_Nothing` object.

+The `TE_Nothing` object is not returned by any other function than this one.

+Note that a pending close is also cleared if `GetEventAsync` or `GetBigTextAsync` is called (in which case it immediately returns `TE_UserCloseRequest`), or if a cancellable busy screen is displayed (in which case an immediate click of the Cancel button is simulated).

+If the controlling thread has been busy, it&rsquo;s a good idea to call this function before calling `ShowDialogAsync`, which does not check for a pending close.

 ### DisposeAsync